-Whatever you call it, you likely grew up with a jar of the old Wonder Jelly in your home.
+Although other companies now manufacture the stuff, some people still use the word “Vaseline” to mean petroleum jelly.
+Whatever you call it, you likely grew up with a jar in your home.
 And what a wonder this emollient continues to be: Consumers use it in dozens of ways both inside and outside the home.

 Take a look at the following everyday problems and annoyances that you can solve with petroleum jelly, and you’ll never see it the same way again.